 What notifications will I receive?

-- From KUBRA (our payment processing partner): An immediate notification from KUBRA acknowledging your payment.
+- From Tyler Technologies (our payment processing partner): An immediate notification from Tyler acknowledging your payment.
 This notification will reference the day you can expect your account to be debited.

-- From City of Madison: If your payment is returned by your bank, you will receive a notice from the City of Madison.
+- From Tyler Technologies: If your payment is returned by your bank, you will receive a notice from the Tyler Technologies.